FedericoFornone/Laboratorio_Integrato/frontend/README.md

 - If the user prefers to take these years into account, he can select the check below the control panel.
 However, we advise not to consider them for greater stability of the model.

+### Additional features

+We have delivered two addictional features on the project:

+- a **dark mode**, in the navbar there is a toggle with an icon of the moon.
+- the possibility to **change the language** of the web application.
+We have used
+  Angular international to do so, you can find a link to its documentation in the [External resources](#external-resources) section

+---

 ## Browser compatibility